 Inquiry procedures PR10 and PR07 display hours worked and dollar information on the screen for employees in the system.
 The General Payroll Report is also used for quarterly reporting to IRS.

 Online reporting procedures PR02, PR03, PR06, PR07, PR08, PR12, PR15, and PR17 print payroll reports on a line printer (computer-size paper) or a laser printer (letter-size paper).
+Payroll reports can be displayed in the application window or in a separate report window prior to printing a hardcopy.
 Procedure PR05 is run to print payroll checks on multi-purpose laser check with stub forms.
 Procedure PR13 prints annual W-2 forms or creates a diskette based on SSA specifications.
 Each online reporting procedure displays a screen for the user to enter report selection parameters, such as dates, report format option and report sort option.
 Procedures PR04, PR08, PR09, PR14 and PR16 print a one-page PRS Control Report showing the number of payroll records processed for audit documentation.
 Procedure PR18 prints the employer reports (IRS 940, IRS 941 and California DE-6).